MonoliYoda/tripwire-overrides/README.md

 # README

 This set of CSS styles makes Tripwire softer, more contrasty and significantly easier to read.
+Meant for use with Tripwire `https://tripwire.eve-apps.com/`, source: `https://bitbucket.org/daimian/tripwire/`

 ### 1. Install Stylebot